-Classes may be formed any time before the end of the second week of classes in the fall term to run the year or first half year, or any time before the end of the second week of classes in the spring term.
-If they are formed long enough in advance to be announced in the calendar, they shall be so announced, in a section describing the experimental program, if they are formed later, they shall be announced (a) in the Dalhousie Gazette, (b) in the Dal News, (c) on a central bulletin board set aside for this purpose.
+Classes may be formed any time before the end of the second week of classes in the fall term to run the year or first half year or any time before the end of the second week of classes in the spring term.
+If they are formed long enough in advance to be announced in the calendar they shall be so announced, in a section describing the experimental programme: if they are formed later, they shall be announced (a) in the Dalhousie Gazette, (b) in the Dal News, (c) on a central bulletin board set aside for this purpose.

-One faculty member taking part in each experimental class shall be designated the rapporteur of the class with responsibility for (a) advising the Curriculum Committee of the formation and content of the class; (b) obtaining from the Curriculum Committee a ruling as to what requirement or requirements of distribution and concentration and credit the class may be accepted as satisfying; (c) reporting to the Registrar on the performance of students in the class; (d) reporting to the Curriculum Committee, after the class has finished its work, on the subjects treated, the techniques of instruction, and the success of the class as an experiment in pedagogy (judged so far as possible on the basis of objective comparisons with more familiar types of classes).
+One faculty member taking part in each experimental class shall be designated the rapporteur of the class with responsibility for (a) advising the Curriculum Committee of the formation and content of the class; (b) obtaining from the Curriculum Committee a ruling as to what requirement or requirements of distribution and concentration and credit the class may be accepted as satisfying; (c) reporting to the Registrar on the performance of students in the class; (d) reporting to the Curriculum Committee, after the class has finished its work on the subjects treated, the techniques of instruction, and the success of the class as an experiment in pedagogy (judged so far as possible on the basis of objective comparisons with more familiar types of classes).

-Students may have five one-year length experimental classes (or some equivalent combination of these with half-year length classes) counted as satisfying class for class any of the requirements for the degree, subject to the rulings of the Curriculum Committe (above) and (where relevant) to the approval of the departments.
+Students may have five one-year length experimental classes (or some equivalent combination of these with half-year length classes) counted as satisfying class for class any of the requirements for the degree, subject to the rulings of the Curriculum Committee (above) and (where relevant) to the approval of the departments.

-30. International and Exchange Programs
+31. International and Exchange Programmes

-The Faculty of Arts and Science offers a number of programs which enable students to pursue part of their studies in a foreign-language environment.
+The Faculty of Arts and Science offers a number of programmes which enable students to pursue part of their studies in a foreign-language environment.
 These include:

-(a) One term of study at the Pushkin Institute of Leningrad University, U.S.S.R. (for details see the entry of the Russian Studies Programme).
+(a) One term of study at the Pushkin Institute, Moscow Pedagogical Institute, or Leningrad State University, U.S.S.R. (for details see the entry of the Russian Studies Programme.)

-(b) One term of study at Colegio de Espana, Salamanca, Spain (see the entry for the Spanish Department).
+(b) One term of study at Colgio de España, Salamanca, Spain (see the entry for the Spanish Department).

 (c) Up to one full year of study in a foreign-language environment.
-In recent years students have studied at Tours and Aix-en-Provence in France (consult the appropriate language department).
+In recent years students have studied at the University of Provence (Aix-Marseilles) in France (consult the appropriate language department).

-(d) Up to one full year of study at a francophone university in Quebec (consult the Deparment of French).
+(d) Up to one full year of study at a francophone university in Quebec (consult the Department of French).